Points of Entry

 Language Intensive Curriculum (LIC)

-The Language Intensive Curriculum (LIC) is a non-credit, one- or two-semester intensive program for students with significant difficulties in reading and writing--students who are reading and writing well below college level.
+The Language Intensive Curriculum (LIC) is a non-credit, one- or two-semester intensive program for students with significant needs in reading and writing—students who are reading and writing well below college level.
 The LIC emphasizes the use of assistive technology such as the required Kurzweil text reader and Dragon dictation software to help students develop skills and abilities that will be required in the credit program.
 Students take three developmental courses in writing, reading comprehension, and communication, plus a reading decoding class using the Wilson Reading system.
-Students who enter the Language Intensive Curriculum must be interested in learning and using the many technology tools that will become part of their repertoire for interacting with credit-level classes in subsequent semesters.
+Students who enter the Language Intensive Curriculum are required to use the many technology tools that will become part of their repertoire for interacting with credit-level classes in subsequent semesters.
 In order to move to the partial-credit or credit curriculum, students must demonstrate reading, writing, and technology proficiency within two semesters.

 Required Non-Credit Core:

 This course is designed to help students develop basic study skills and reading comprehension strategies.
 Students establish a multi-step system and learn to improve reading comprehension through the active reading process.
 Paraphrasing and summarizing skills are introduced.
-Students will read and interact with a variety of materials, including short stories, articles, essays, etc. This class will focus on understanding rhetorical structures, developing vocabulary, and using Read & Write Gold and Inspiration to aid in the active learning process.
+Students will read and interact with a variety of materials, including short stories, articles, essays, etc. This class will focus on understanding rhetorical structures, developing vocabulary, and using Kurzweil, Inspiration, and other Microsoft office suite features and Inspiration to aid in the active learning process.